shatkill/mergeOverlappingIntervals-/README.md

 - determine if last output interval is overlapping the loop interval by comparing output intervals end to loop intervals begin
   - if true => check if they fully overlap by comparing both end values

-    - if not fully overlap, "merge" intervals by updating outputs end to loop intervals end and compare to next loop interval
+    - if not fully overlap, "merge" intervals by updating outputs end value to loop intervals end and compare to next loop interval
-    -

   - if false => intervals don't overlap and loop interval don't has to be merged and can directly be added to the output
   -
     - go to next loop interval and compare to newly added output interval